PopuriAO29/Greentea/README.md

 ## Compatibility Goals

 Greentea OS does not limit itself just to running ".exe" and ".sys" files.
-Overall compatibility goals are:

 - GUI and console `.exe` apps
 - NT drivers (in the sandboxes/virtualized environments, any 64-bit version since NT 6.1)
-- Linux ELF executables (in a Docker-like environments)
+- Linux ELF executables (in a Docker-like environments) Overall compatibility goals are:

 - Android `.apk` apps
 - Framework for other platforms emulation

+### New Software Ecosystem

 ## Wiki